-With the popularity of LinkedIn and the undeniable necessity of having a presence there in executive job search, many people claim that the executive resume is dead, or dying.
+With the popularity and power of LinkedIn, and the undeniable necessity of having a presence there when you’re job hunting, some people claim that the executive resume is dead, or dying.

 . . . that it’s no longer needed, or valuable.